DrSiemer/CodeMerger/README.md

     - Double-click a file in either list to open it in your default or configured editor
     - Click "Save and Close" to save your selection to `.allcode`
 - **Add Wrapper Text**
-    - Click "Wrapper Text" to add an introduction or conclusion that will be wrapped around the merged code block
+    - Click "Wrapper Text" to add a project-specific introduction or conclusion that will be wrapped around the merged code block
+    - You can click the "Load Defaults" icon in this window to populate the fields with your predefined default prompts from the Settings
 - **Copy Code**
-    - Click "Copy Merged" to merge only the selected files into a single string in your clipboard
+    - Click "Copy Merged" to merge the selected files and prepend your custom prompt (configured in Settings).
+This is useful for providing ongoing context to an LLM
-    - If you added wrapper text, a "Copy Wrapped" button will appear to include your intro/outro text
+    - If you added wrapper text, a "Copy Wrapped" button will appear to include your project-specific intro/outro text.
+This is ideal for starting a new conversation
 - **Compact Mode**
     - Click "Compact Mode" to switch to a small, always-on-top copy button
     - The button is colored with your project's assigned color and shows the project name on hover